Fernando Q. Gouvêa

 My latest book is A Guide to Groups, Rings, and Fields.
 This is a survey of graduate algebra, aimed principally at those who want to review the subject.
 Aside from a couple of broadly introductory chapters, the book looks at groups, group actions, and group representation; rings and their modules; fields, skew fields, and Galois theory.
 There are no proofs, but I hope readers will find it a useful overview of the material.
 The link takes you to the main page for the book, where I also keep a list of currently-known errors and misprints.

 The Expanded Edition of Math through the Ages came out in January 2004.
 The original book was adopted as a textbook by many teachers and professors, and we got requests for suggestions of problems and other assignments.
 This edition, co-published by Oxton House and the Mathematical Association of America, aims to satisfy those requests.
 It's also prettier and in hardcover.
 This book was awarded the MAA's Beckenbach Book Prize at the January 2007 Joint Mathematics Meetings.
+An expanded version of the second edition is in the works.

 The latest offshoot from Math through the Ages is two collections called Pathways from the Past.
 Each contains historically-based worksheets that teachers can use to teach mathematics.
 Each set of worksheets comes with a 64-page teacher's manual that provides historical background and some guidance on how to use this material in class.